 Downshifting between the two gears while in motion takes a little practice to do without breaking your cadence.
 Because there are no overlapping gears and the 250% ratio is so high it is necessary to up shift 5-6 gears in the rear while simultaneously downshifting the HSD.
 This is very easy to do with an internal hub (like the Nexus 8) in the rear, but is a little tougher to master with a standard rear derailleur.

 Maintaining your Schlumpf High Speed Drive Keeping your HSD running in top condition is easy.
 The HSD requires very little maintenance and is very easy.
-According to Schlumpf, the HSD only needs lubed once or twice a year with the included grease.
+According to Schlumpf, the HSD only needs to be lubed once or twice a year with the included grease.
 They arenít too picky though.
 In cold weather I like to put a few drops of motor oil and some heavier grease in the summer.
 I put a lot of miles on my trikes, so I typically add a few drops of lubrication every 4-6 weeks.

 What I like most about the HSD Besides the much higher top gear and the super low gear, the thing I like the most about the Schlumpf HSD is the simplicity it adds to my trike.
 Sure, the HSD is not a ďsimpleĒ piece of equipment, but it keeps the complex stuff hidden.
 Not having a front derailleur is something I really like, and itís fun telling people I shift with my feet.
 Another cool feature of the HSD is that it uses square tapered crank shafts on both sides which makes it easy to try different crank arm lengths.
 I personally like the Schlumpf 152mm cranks for faster RPMs.
 Oh yeah, did I mention it has a 5-year warranty?

 Combining the Schlumpf HSD with rear internal hubs For the ultimate in gearing solutions, we like to combine the Schlumpf HSD with internal hubs in the rear.
 This provides a super easy-to-shift system that is perfect for triking in mud, water, and snow.
 We have tested the Schlumpf HSD with the Shimano Nexus 8, Nuvinci CVP, and Rohloff SpeedHub.
 Note that the high torque of the 27-tooth chainring voids the Rohloff warranty, so you do this at your own risk.
-Under special circumstances we can fit the HSD with a 34-tooth chainring which brings it closer to Rohloff’s minimum requirement of 36 teeth.
+Under special circumstances we can fit the HSD with a 34-tooth chainring which brings it closer to Rohloffís minimum requirement of 36 teeth.

-We at Utah Trikes love the Schlumpf HSD and always keep them in stock.
+Where to get the Schlumpf High Speed Drive At Utah Trikes we love the Schlumpf HSD and always keep them in stock.
 You can have the HSD installed at the time you order your trike, or we can install it later.
 If you are a local customer, just bring your trike in and we can install it in about 30-45 minutes.
 For our long-distance customers, the easiest way to get the Schlumpf on your trike is to ship us your boom.
 If you have access to a chamfer mill, or your LBS does, we can ship you the drive with installation instructions.
-When you purchase the HSD from Utah Trikes, we do installation free.
+When you purchase the HSD from Utah Trikes installation is free.